Roarsan/RightRoom/DEVELOPER_NOTES.md

 ## 📋 Project Overview
 A modern property listings web application inspired by SpareRoom.co.uk, built with Node.js, Express, MongoDB, and EJS templating.
 The application follows clean MVC architecture and provides comprehensive CRUD operations for property listings with responsive design, error handling, and input validation.

+## 🔍 Branch Review Findings (`work`)

+The latest review of the `work` branch surfaced the following actionable items:

+- **Import omissions in `reviewService`** — The service throws `ExpressError` with `httpStatus` codes but never imports either dependency.
+Import them or replace the guard with a simple falsy check to avoid a `ReferenceError` when the guard executes.
+- **Average rating guard rail** — `reviewService.getReviews` divides the sum of ratings by `reviewCount`.
+When there are no reviews the code returns `NaN`, which bubbles into `profile/profile.ejs`.
+Add a zero-review fallback to keep the UI predictable.
+- **Remove unused session import** — `controllers/reviewController.js` requires `express-session` even though the configured session middleware already injects `req.session`.
+Drop the unused import to silence linter warnings.
+- **Profile error short-circuit** — `profileController.renderProfile` fetches reviews immediately after loading a user.
+When `profileService` throws a 404 the second query still runs.
+Early-return after the throw or wrap the fetches in `Promise.allSettled` to avoid redundant work.
+- **Docs needed refresh** — README/notes previously referenced `CODE_REVIEW_CURRENT.md` (no longer in the repo) and omitted the new profile/review flow.
+Both documents now reflect the active implementation.

 ## 🏗️ Architecture & Tech Stack

 ### Backend